 - Some people experience Irregular Sleep-Wake Rhythm, where they fall asleep and wake up at times “so disorganized that there is no clear sleep or wake pattern.”
 Sometimes, people with this condition take multiple naps over 24-hour periods rather than sleeping in one long block of time.

-- Then there’s Non-24-Hour Sleep-Wake Rhythm, where people’s bedtime gets later and later each day, from evening to late night to early morning to the afternoon, repeating around the clock.
+- Then there’s Non-24-Hour Sleep-Wake Rhythm, where people’s bedtime may get later and later each day, from evening to late night to early morning to the afternoon, repeating around the clock.

-As you can imagine, any of these disorders can make it challenging to maintain a regular sleep-wake cycle.
+As one can imagine, any of these disorders can make it challenging to maintain a regular sleep-wake cycle.

 There is no known cure for the disease, but medications and lifestyle changes can help mitigate the symptoms.

 What Are Some Of The Consequences Of Sleep Deprivation Among Veterans?

 Chronic sleep deprivation can have physical and mental consequences.
 Signs of sleep deprivation include excessive sleepiness, daytime fatigue, and feeling irritable.

 - Increase the risk of obesity

 - Affect feelings of hunger and satiety